Heilmann locomotive: La Fusée Electrique

-The first real locomotive built to Heilmann's design was a prototype steam-electric locomotive, with boiler, steam engine, generator and motors built into a single locomotive; construction began in 1892 and was completed in August 1893.
-On completion is was named Fusée (also known as La Fusée Électrique; The Electric Rocket), a reference to the 1830 Stephenson locomotive "Rocket".
+The first real locomotive built to Heilmann's design was a prototype steam–electric locomotive, with boiler, steam engine, generator and motors built into a single locomotive; construction began in 1892 and was completed in August 1893.
+On completion it was named Fusée (also known as La Fusée Électrique; The Electric Rocket), a reference to the 1830 Stephenson locomotive "Rocket".

 The steam engine (designed by Swiss Locomotive and Machine Works (SLM) at Winterthur, Switzerland.) and boiler were built at the Forges et Chantiers de la Méditerranée in Le Havre, the electrical equipment was designed and built at Brown, Boveri & Compagnie of Baden, Switzerland, whilst the locomotive frame and bogies were built at the Compagnie de Materiel de Chemins de Fer.

 The locomotive had a 600 to 800 CV (@ 300 to 400 rpm) two-cylinder horizontal compound steam engine with transversely mounted cylinders of 425 and 650 mm diameter by 300 mm (114/5 in) stroke.
 It was supplied with steam by a Lentz-type boiler, operating at a pressure of 12.6 atm, with a firebox of a stayless corrugated type.
 It had a grate area of 2.25 m2.
 The boiler had a total surface area of 145 m2.
 The engine had a fixed cutoff with no reversing mechanism, and no speed governor excluding a centrifugal overspeed safety device.

 The steam engine drove directly a direct current dynamo, rated at approximately 500 kW (1,200 A @ 400 V); it was a six pole machine with the armature constructed on the Gramme dynamo principle with six brushes.
 The generator's field coils were energised by a separate bipolar dynamo capable of generating 100 A at 100 V (10 kW), which was directly driven at approximately 300 rpm by a 20 CV two cylinder vertical compound steam engine of similar design to the main engine.
 This secondary generator's output was also used to provide a supply for electric lighting in carriages.

 Electric speed and load control was obtained by reducing the main generator's field excitation current coming from the 10 kW dynamo using a twelve step drum rheostat.
 The eight traction motors were connected in parallel; for low speed control the motors could be series connected in two sets of four connected in parallel.